The Legislative Branch of Florida’s Government

 Partisan Makeup and Republican Party Control

-As such, the Republican Party controls both chambers of the Florida legislature.
-In fact, the Republican Party has controlled both chambers for the last 27 years.
-(For more, see Ballotpedia: Party control of Florida state government.)
+The Republican Party has controlled both chambers of the Florida Legislature since 1999.
+For more, see Ballotpedia: Party control of Florida state government.

 State Finances and Budget

-Florida has a AAA credit rating, indicative of “its history of sound financial management practices, high gap-closing capacity and reserves, and low long-term liability.”
-(Fitch Ratings, 8/16/23)
+Florida has a AAA credit rating, indicative of “its history of sound financial management practices, high gap-closing capacity and reserves, and low long-term liability burden.”
+(Fitch Ratings, 1/16/25)

 On a per-capita basis, Florida has one of the lowest budgets of the 50 states, a direct result of the state’s low-tax fiscal policy.